menonsid2003/job-app-helper/README.md

 # Job Application Helper

+Made this to help me tackle the tediousness of job applications and to get hands on experience in AI assisted development and AI driven applications.

 A self-hosted tool that automates the boring parts of a job search: it finds postings, scores them against your criteria with an LLM, filters out ones that don't match your work authorization or location, and helps you tailor